Dr. Tong of Montefiore Medical Center has no relevant financial relationships to disclose.)

 This article includes discussion of sciatic neuropathy, sciatic mononeuropathy, and sciatic nerve injury.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Sciatic neuropathy is an important consideration in the patient with foot drop.
-Important causes of this mononeuropathy include total hip arthroplasty, unusual forms of leg or buttock compression, neoplastic infiltration, and a heterogeneous group of other disorders.
-In this update, the authors summarize data regarding diagnostic modalities and reported etiologies of sciatic neuropathy.
+Causes of this mononeuropathy include total hip arthroplasty, unusual forms of leg or buttock compression, neoplasms, and a heterogeneous group of other disorders.
+In this update, the authors summarize the clinical, etiologic, diagnostic, and management issues regarding sciatic neuropathy.

 • Sciatic neuropathy is a recognized complication of hip procedures (particularly total hip arthroplasty), hip fractures, and trauma.

-• Partial sciatic nerve injuries often affect the peroneal division out of proportion to the tibial division.
+• Partial sciatic nerve injuries often affect the fibular (peroneal) division out of proportion to the tibial division.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.